Patriots back at work, day after 5th player tested positive - WHIZ News

 Indianapolis closed its practice facility, then the four retests came back negative and the building reopened.

-The Browns, who played the Colts on Sunday, had zero positive tests Friday morning and their building was open.
-The negatives included one for star wide receiver Odell Beckham Jr., who was ill and sent home Thursday and not allowed to practice Friday.
+The Browns, who played the Colts on Sunday, had zero positive tests Friday and their their building was open.
+Star receiver Odell Beckham Jr., who was ill and sent home Thursday and not allowed to practice Friday, had his second negative test in 24 hours.
+That clears him play Sunday at Pittsburgh

 Atlanta resumed in-person work under more stringent safety measures.
 The Falcons play at Minnesota on Sunday.